 Roasted Corn and Sausage Gnocchi is a flavorful dish that is pretty easy to put together!
+It’s a blend of smoky, sweet, tangy, and slightly spicy flavors.
+Plus, I will let you know how to make homemade gnocchi if preferred!
 If you love easy dinner recipes don’t miss my Chicken Pasta with Brussel Sprouts and Mushroom and Swiss Pasta!

 What is Gnocchi?

 Gnocchi originates in Northern Italy, where the colder climate was better for growing potatoes than grain.
 They are a form of dumplings, and, of course, not exclusive to Italy.
 But their light, airy texture and full potato flavor make them unique pasta with a long history in European cuisine.
 (Note that gnocchi is commonly referred to as pasta although technically a dumpling.)
 It is easy to make from scratch but can also be purchased.
 You will usually find gnocchi in the freezer section of your grocery store.